-Usually a mail-order pharmacy order will get to you in 10 calendar days.
+Usually a mail-order pharmacy order will get to you in no more than 10 calendar days.
 If you follow the directions for filling a prescription with our mail-order pharmacy and that medication does not arrive in time, you can contact your doctor or other prescriber for a temporary prescription.
-The temporary prescription can be called in or faxed to a local in-network pharmacy.
+The temporary prescription can be called in or faxed to a local innetwork pharmacy.